A Complete Guide to Google Search Console

-In order to inspect the URL, paste specific the URL in the search box and hit enter.
+In order to inspect the URL, paste a specific URL in the search box, and hit enter.
 If the URL hasn’t been yet indexed, you’ll get the following response:

 If everything is OK, an URL inspection live test report will be presented like this:

 In the normal cases. the requested pages get indexed within few minutes to few hours of requesting.
 Once the page is indexed, you can view the enhancement of pages for search result like mobile usability or AMP status